salilab/imp_spatiotemporal_tutorial/doc/trajectory_assess.md

 # Comparison against data used in model construction

+We then evaluate the model against data used in model construction.
+First, we calculate the cross-correlation between the original EM map and the forward density projected of each snapshot model.
+We wrote the `ccEM` function to perform this comparison for all snapshots.

 \code{.py}
 # 3a - comparison of the model to data used in modeling (EM)
 exp_mrc_base_path = "../../Input_Information/ET_data/add_noise"